Club for Growth: Internal Revenue Service

 The Club for Growth opposes efforts to fund the Internal Revenue Service.
-In 2021, the Club for Growth claimed that efforts to fund the IRS were intended to aggressively pursue conservatives and that it was one of the "vicious tactics of the radical socialist left".
+In 2021, the Club for Growth said that efforts to fund the IRS were intended to aggressively pursue conservatives and that it was one of the "vicious tactics of the radical socialist left".

 Congressional scorecard

 Since 2005, the Club for Growth has produced an annual congressional scorecard.
 Each member of Congress receives a score on a scale of 0 to 100.
 The Club for Growth awards a Defender of Economic Freedom award to members of Congress who receive a 90% above on the annual scorecard and have a lifetime score of at least 90%.
 The New York Times described the Club's release of its annual scorecard as "set upon by Republicans like the Oscar nominations list by Hollywood, with everyone dying to know who ranks where, especially in election years".

 The Club's 2015 congressional scorecard was based on 29 House votes and 25 Senate votes.
 Mike Lee was the only U.S. Senator to receive a perfect score.
 Ben Sasse was ranked second among U.S. Senators, followed by Marco Rubio and Ted Cruz.
 On the U.S. House side, John Ratcliffe, Tim Huelskamp, and Scott DesJarlais received perfect scores.

-The Club for Growth Foundation's 2017 Congressional Scorecard was released in February 2018.
+The Club for Growth Foundation's 2017 congressional scorecard was released in February 2018.
 Andy Biggs, a Republican from Arizona, was the only member of the U.S. House to receive a 100% rating.
 A total of 29 members of the U.S. House received a score of at least 90%.
 In the U.S. Senate, Jeff Flake, Pat Toomey, and James Lankford scored 100%, while four other senators scored at least 90%.

-The Club for Growth's 2018 Congressional Scorecard awarded twenty members of the U.S. House and five U.S. Senators scores of at least 90%.
+The Club for Growth's 2018 congressional scorecard awarded twenty members of the U.S. House and five U.S. Senators scores of at least 90%.
 Four U.S. Senators (Jeff Flake, Mike Lee, Rand Paul, and Pat Toomey) and three U.S. Representatives (Justin Amash, Andy Biggs, and Paul Gosar) received perfect scores.
 Susan Collins received the lowest score among Republican senators while Brian Fitzpatrick and Christopher Smith were the lowest scoring Republican members of the U.S. House.